 - Students will be reminded of the rule regarding quiet corridors to minimise ‘aerosol transmission’.

-- Facemasks must be worn in corridors and communal spaces.
+- Facemasks are highly recommended to be worn in classrooms, corridors and communal spaces.

 - Additional cleaning routines will be undertaken while students are in class so that door handles, hand rails and other high frequency touch points are regularly sanitised.